-Our offshore wind farms
+Our UK offshore wind farms

-Our offshore wind farms in the UK
+We’re leading the world in offshore wind right here in the UK

-12 operational
+• 12 operational offshore wind farms

-Discover the community benefits of offshore wind
+Learn more about the community benefits of offshore wind

 Operational wind farms

 We fully or partly own 12 operational wind farms in the UK.
-They produce enough green electricity to power over 7 million UK homes a year.
+They produce enough renewable electricity to power over 6 million UK homes a year.
+Learn more about our wind farms below.

 • Barrow